gregorheyne/d3_examples/readme.md

 ## features to add:
+- make node size flexible?
+  - can/should node sizes be specified in pixel size then?
+  - requires label moving as well
+- links:
+  - link thickness as parameter?
-- add a legend
+  - curve them a bit?
-- derive and set a link strength .strength(d => d.value)
 - add a focusNodes function that works on clicking on a node
   - should also have a search for node(s) field
   - the graph should be panned (and zoomed) such that the nodes in focus are in the middle
+- derive and set a link strength .strength(d => d.value)
 - refactor the code all in callback functions
 - collect all relevant variables of the forcegraph function in one place
 - adjust graph physics